The Thompson Institute offers a range of opportunities for students and the community.

-The Graduate Certificate in Mental Health and Neuroscience is the only postgraduate program of its kind to be delivered fully online.
+Our Graduate Certificate and Graduate Diploma in Mental Health and Neuroscience are the only postgraduate programs of their kind to be delivered fully online.
 Learn from Thompson Institute experts at the forefront of mental health and neuroscience research and clinical service delivery.
 Areas of focus include youth mental health and neurobiology, suicidality and suicide prevention, and recent and novel approaches to mental health treatment, such as psychedelics and brain stimulation.

 Opportunities are available to undertake Higher Degree by Research at the Thompson Institute.
 Potential candidates can contact the research team directly to find out more about the opportunities available.